apache/cordova-coho/docs/app-hello-world-release-process.md

 __Body:__

-    Please review and vote on this 3.8.0 Cordova App Hello World Release.
+    Please review and vote on this 3.8.0 Cordova App Hello World Release by replying to this email (and keep discussion on the DISCUSS thread)

     Release issue: https://issues.apache.org/jira/browse/CB-XXXX